|

 Breed specific medical conditions often occur as hereditary/congenital

 issues.
-VPI Pet Insurance does not cover congenital conditions and
+The Major Medical Plan does not cover congenital conditions and

 has limited coverage for hereditary conditions, therefore coverage